scratchsay/programming-motivation/README.md

 Please download this repo and use 'Load Unpacked Extension'.

 ### Contributing
-Please see  the collaborations file for information on how to format your contributions to this project.
+Please see the [style guide](https://docs.github.com/en/contributing) for information on how to format your contributions to this project.